eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 ### Building the Navbar Component

-51. Next, I created a new Navbar component which looks like this:
+51. Next, I created a new Navbar component which looks like this under the components folder:
 ```
 import Link from 'next/link';
 import { useState, useEffect } from 'react';